Speedy905/SalienCheat-Updater-Python-version/README.md

 # SalienCheat-Updater-Python-version
-Inspired by FallenAge, It updates the python version of SalienCheat for the 2018 Steam Summer Sale minigame, Saliens
+Inspired by FallenAege, It updates the python version of SalienCheat for the 2018 Steam Summer Sale minigame, Saliens

-If you are interested in FallenAge's script, go to this link: https://gist.github.com/FallenAege/05167764856553236351d6efab2a79a7
+If you are interested in FallenAege's script, go to this link: https://gist.github.com/FallenAege/05167764856553236351d6efab2a79a7

 This has only been tested on Linux, specifically on a raspberry pi3 running raspbian Jessie Lite